-DPU SFL Professional Development Unit holds regular unofficial meetings ("A Cup of Ideas" and "Sharing & Caring" meetings) with the instructors so that they can share their experiences, problems and solutions to them.
-In addition to these meetings, by means of questionnaires, in-service training needs of the instructors are defined and local or foreign teacher trainers are invited for workshops and seminars.
+By means of questionnaires and classroom observations, in-service training needs of the instructors are defined and local or foreign teacher trainers are invited for workshops and seminars.

 All instructors are encouraged and supported to complete their master and doctorate degrees.
 All staff are informed about academic events such as national and international conferences, workshops, and seminars.
 Permission processes, provisions, and fares are provided for the staff who want to attend these events.